newchuyalong/libgdx-learning/Manual-project-setup.md

+### Attention: this is extremely outdated and NOT supported anymore!
+Please use the [Gradle-based setup](https://github.com/libgdx/libgdx/wiki/Project-Setup-Gradle) instead

 *Note: Java 1.7 currently causes problems with Android.
 Please make sure your project uses Java 1.6* *Note: use of setup-ui is highly recommended if you want to deploy to iOS*